curl/everything-curl/libcurl/callbacks/progress.md

 If this option is set and `CURLOPT_NOPROGRESS` is set to 0 (zero), this callback function gets called by libcurl with a frequent interval.
-While data is being transferred it will be called frequently, and during slow periods like when nothing is being transferred it can slow down to about one call per second.
+While data is being transferred it gets called frequently, and during slow periods like when nothing is being transferred it can slow down to about one call per second.

 The **clientp** pointer points to the private data set with